kryzin/kryzin-com/README.md

 - Bugs
   - icons in settings are not centered on mobile
   - pressing enter on search doesn't pass params to url
+  - language button not working (sth wrong with margins?)
 - Layout:
   - Header:
+    - settings buttons on the right
-    - move settings to offcanvas button
+    - navbar button on the left
     - make the header into a narrow top bar with 2 buttons + title

 **Might add in the future:**